 Modern U.S. Mail: Why were some postage due stamps “VOIDED” on U.S. mail?

 This 1956 business reply mail envelope has a postage due meter strip of 4¢ (domestic postage plus business reply mail fee), voided when forwarded, but with no new postage due stamp added.
-This may have been because both old and new addresses were in the same postal zone.
+This may have been because both old and new addresses were

 This well-traveled Dec.
 18, 1961, third-class item was finally delivered to its third address, where the recipient paid 6¢ postage due, including the 3¢ due for the voided stamp.